🎉Grand Opening: June 2026

 Moderate Fractures

-Where a larger portion of the tooth has been damaged, a dental crown or onlay may be recommended to protect and strengthen the remaining tooth structure.
-This involves covering the affected tooth with a custom-made restoration.
+Where a larger portion of the tooth has broken, or where dentine is exposed, a dental crown or onlay may be recommended to restore the tooth's structure and protect it from further damage.
+The choice of restoration depends on the amount of remaining healthy tooth tissue.

 Fractures Involving the Pulp

-If the fracture has extended into the pulp of the tooth, root canal treatment may be considered.
-This involves removing the damaged pulp tissue, cleaning and shaping the root canal system, and sealing the tooth.
-A crown is often placed afterwards to provide structural support.
+If the fracture has extended into the pulp chamber, root canal treatment may be considered to remove the affected pulp tissue and seal the interior of the tooth.
+The tooth is then typically restored with a crown to provide strength and protection.

 Severely Damaged Teeth

-In cases where the tooth is too severely damaged to be restored, extraction may be the most appropriate option.
-Your dentist will discuss replacement options, which may include a dental bridge, dental implant, or denture, depending on your individual circumstances and preferences.
+In cases where the tooth is split or the root is fractured beyond repair, extraction may be the most appropriate clinical option.
+Following extraction, the dentist can discuss replacement options such as dental implants, bridges, or dentures based on the patient's individual circumstances and preferences.

 Prevention: Reducing the Risk of Dental Injuries

-While it is not always possible to prevent accidents, there are several steps that may help reduce the risk of dental injuries:
+While it is not always possible to prevent accidents, there are practical measures that can help reduce the risk of dental injuries from falls and impacts.

 Key Points to Remember

-• A broken tooth after a fall can range from a minor enamel chip to a serious fracture involving the root
+• A broken tooth after a fall can range from a minor enamel chip to a more significant fracture requiring prompt dental care.

-• Symptoms such as persistent pain, swelling, bleeding, or sensitivity warrant professional dental assessment
+• Symptoms such as persistent pain, visible cracks, swelling, sensitivity, or a loose tooth suggest professional assessment may be needed.

-• Wearing a mouthguard during sport and maintaining regular dental check-ups can help reduce the risk of dental injuries
+• Mouthguards, regular dental check-ups, and good oral hygiene can help reduce the risk of dental injuries.

 Frequently Asked Questions